inbo/data-publication/datasets/vmm-macroinvertebrates-events/README.md

-# VMM - Macro-invertebrates in Flanders, Belgium
+# Inland water macroinvertebrate occurrences in Flanders, Belgium

-*VMM - Macro-invertebrates in Flanders, Belgium* is a sampling event dataset published by the Flanders Environment Agency (VMM) at http://dataset.inbo.be/vmm-macroinvertebrates-events.
+*Inland water macroinvertebrate occurrences in Flanders, Belgium* is a sampling event dataset published by the Flanders Environment Agency (VMM) at http://dataset.inbo.be/vmm-macroinvertebrates-events.

-**This dataset has not yet been published.**

 ## Data publication process